yuxiangsun/RTFNet/README.md

 This is the official pytorch implementation of [RTFNet: RGB-Thermal Fusion Network for Semantic Segmentation of Urban Scenes](https://github.com/yuxiangsun/RTFNet/blob/master/doc/RAL2019_RTFNet.pdf) (IEEE RAL).
 The util, train, test and demo codes are heavily borrowed from [MFNet](https://github.com/haqishen/MFNet-pytorch).

 Note that our implementations of the evaluation metrics (Acc and IoU) are different from those in MFNet.
 In addition, we consider the unlabelled class when computing the metrics.
-We think that it is fine to directly import our results (including the compared networks) in your paper if you use our `test.py` to evaluate your model.
+We think that it is fine to directly import our results (including the compared networks) in your paper if you use our `train.py` and `test.py` scripts to train and evaluate your model.

-The current version supports Python 3.6, CUDA 10.1 and PyTorch 1.1.
+The current version supports Python 3.6, CUDA 10.1 and PyTorch 1.1, but it works fine with Python 2.7 and lower versions of cuda and PyTorch.
+Please modify the Docker file as you want.
+If you do not use docker, please manually install the dependencies listed in the Docker file.

 <img src="doc/network.png" width="900px"/>